shubhambhosle798/automated-git-jenkins-maven-tomcat-ci-cd/README.md

 # git-jenkins-maven-tomcat-ci/cd

 Hello
-In this project, I have demonstrated scalable CI/CD pipeline of Git, Jenkins, Maven and Tomcat to deploy java web application.
+In this project, I have demonstrated scalable and automated CI/CD pipeline of Git, Jenkins, Maven and Tomcat to deploy java web application.
 Used both Declarative Pipeline setup & Freestyle setup for deployment.

 Steps